 The fine print on driving without insurance

-It’s possible to be charged with two different offences related to driving without insurance and fines in Ontario:
+It’s possible to be charged with two different driving convictions in Ontario related to driving without insurance:

 - Operating or allowing a motor vehicle to be operated without insurance.

 - Failure to show your insurance card upon a police officer’s request.